reinhart1010/nix/docs/en/common/docker-save.md

 ---
 # docker save

-Export one or more docker images to archive.
+Export Docker images to archive.
 More information: <https://docs.docker.com/engine/reference/commandline/save/>.

 - Save an image by redirecting `stdout` to a tar archive: